 Larvae – the hatched eggs release larvae which move away from light, deeper into carpets and under furniture before developing into pupae.
 The larvae feed on organic debris and at this stage can consume tapeworm eggs, allowing them to become an intermediate host for the development of tapeworms.

-This lifecycle can take as little as 2-3 weeks and as long as 12 months.
+This life cycle can take as little as 2-3 weeks and as long as 12 months.
 To rid your household from fleas, you must break this cycle.
 Prevention is the key to flea control.
 There are many different flea products available today and the options can be confusing.
-Not all products are suitable for different pets due to the variation in coat types, ages and owner capabilities.
+Not all products are suitable for pets due to the variation in body weight, ages and owner capabilities.

 How do you protect your pet from fleas?

 When undertaking flea control you have to consider the various stages of the lifecycle.
-In severe infestations, it is always recommended to treat both the pet and the environment.
-However, due to the effectiveness of modern flea insecticides, treatment of your pet is often all that is needed for routine flea problems
+In severe infestations, it is strongly recommended to treat both the pet (all pets at home) and the environment (inside and outside) Eliminating fleas using a multi-pronged approach is vital to gain the upper hand in the fight against fleas.

 Products to rid fleas on your pet

-Oral medications – Daily tablets for instant relief and a quick knockdown are available but generally the longer acting products are preferred
+Daily Oral medications – Daily tablets for instant relief and a quick knockdown are available but generally the longer acting products are preferred

 Longer acting Tablets or chews – Work as an effective control for fleas, hence stopping the life cycle process.
 Depending on the product, they can last 1-3 months

 Shampoos & rinses – Kill fleas that are on your pet but offer little residual protection.

-Control the environment – Adopt control strategies including: Vacuum the carpet 2-3 times a week to remove eggs, wash pets blankets weekly (in the washing machine), spray the house, kennels and yards with an adult flea killer weekly, fog the house to prevent larvae developing.
+Control the environment – Adopt control strategies including: Vacuum the carpet 2-3 times a week to remove eggs, wash pets blankets weekly (in the washing machine), spray the house, kennels and yards with an adult flea killer, fog the house to prevent larvae developing.